What is Deployment?

 Remember to have a software deployment plan

 To make sure the deployment process goes as smoothly as possible it is best to have a deployment plan that you follow - every time.
 By having a plan you ensure that everything is done the same way each time changes are made.
 This is especially helpful when multiple users are working on the same project.

 A deployment plan can include rules for when to deploy from local environments to development or staging sites as well as time plans for when new changes can go to a live environment.
 By having a set plan you reduce the risk of conflicts between different changes and make sure the deployment process is as smooth and easy as possible.

 An example of environments in Umbraco Cloud.

-What are the advantages of deployment?
+What are the advantages of deployment and multiple environments?